-Fields: Public History, American History
+Fields: Public history, American history

 Education: B.S., History, Unversity of Wisconsin - Stevens Point

-Interests: Local History
+Interests: Local history, Sports history

 Born and raised in Wisconsin, with half of my family “Yoopers”, I am a Midwestern woman taking myself east to pursue my education in history.
 I have a B.S. from the University of Wisconsin – Stevens Point (UWSP) in History and it was there I developed my love for history and, more specifically, public history.
 The Stevens Point area, as well as my hometown, did not offer many opportunities to expand my knowledge of these fields so I took it upon myself to apply to programs where I could.
 UWSP’s amazing study abroad program led me to a short stay in Cuba (in January 2014) as well as participating in the London internship program (Fall 2015) which placed me in a little hidden gem of London’s East End called The Ragged School Museum.
 It was there that I discovered my love for local history and the passion residents brought to it.